Muscular & Cerebral Atrophy

 gray matter damage seems to be the most critical factor leading to permanent

 disability.
 Until now, it was thought that the lesions or plaques observed in

 the white matter were the cause of the damage to the brain.
 New data indicates

-that these plaques account for only 30% of the atrophy in the gray matter; other
+that these lesions account for only 30% of the atrophy in the gray matter; other

 Enlarge by passing over or clicking